-Under the Health and Safety at Work Act (HSWA), all businesses and undertakings must engage with their workers on workplace health and safety, and have effective worker participation practices in place.
-This will help you and your business to make better decisions and keep your people and workplace safe.
+PCBUs must engage with their workers on workplace health and safety matters, and have effective worker participation practices in place.
+This helps you to make better decisions and keep your people and workplace safe.

-All mining operations (as defined in HSWA Schedule 3, Clause 2) must have effective worker engagement and participation practices in place, regardless of the size, location, hours of operation, or method of mining.
+All mining operations (as defined in HSWA Schedule 3, Clause 2(external link)) must have effective worker engagement and participation practices in place, regardless of the size, location, hours of operation, or method of mining.

 Your worker participation practices should be reviewed from time to time to ensure they are still effective – and updated when required.